jfonsecahn/My-First-WebApp/README.md

 ## 🌟 Reflection

 Instead of showing highly structured, professional code using the latest technologies and best practices; code that I am now capable of writing.
-I decided to share a project I wrote back in college a piece of code that I am truly proud of.
+I decided to share a project I wrote back in college, a project containing code that I am truly proud of.

 I know this app might be outdated, doesn’t use a modern framework, or showcase my best coding practices according to software development standards.
 However, it is very important to me because it was the first application I built with the goal of automating and generalizing repetitive tasks across different segments of code.